A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Daddy Day Camp is a 2007 comedy in which Cuba Gooding Jr. plays a dad trying to save his childhood summer camp from bankruptcy, his own ineptitude, and a rival summer camp.
 The movie relies heavily on potty and gross-out humor.
 Flatulence, belching, and vomiting are frequent punch lines.
 While the movie does pay lip service to positive values like cooperation and team work, these values are achieved through questionable means, such as a kid urinating into a water balloon in order to hit a rival camper, and another camper punching an adult in the crotch.
 A camper breaks into a snack bar to steal all the candy.
 An outhouse burns and falls around a counselor who's on the toilet.
-Infrequent mild profanity -- "crap," and "hell."
+Infrequent mild profanity includes "crap" and "hell."
 One of the campers complains that he would rather be watching "nudie flicks on cable."
-Basically, every possible cliche from "summer camp" movies is employed in this unfunny movie.
+Basically, every possible cliché from summer camp movies is employed in this unfunny movie.

 - Parents say

 What's the story?